-IMPORTANT: as of v0.4.8 hcam_finder has the correct rotator centre and offset for the GTC.
+IMPORTANT: as of v0.5 hcam_finder has updated the rotator centre and offset for the GTC.
 If you installed prior to this, make sure you delete the config file '~/.hfinder/config' and update to the latest version.

-hcam_finder provides a Python script hfinder for observation planning with HiPERCAM on the WHT and GTC.
-It allows you to generate finding charts as well as specify the instrument setup you require, whilst providing an estimate of observing cadence, exposure time and S/N estimates.
+These tools allow you to generate finding charts as well as specify the instrument setup you require, whilst providing an estimate of observing cadence, exposure time and S/N estimates.